-Jessica Block is Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
+Jessica Block is Deputy General Manager of the Australian Chamber Orchestra.
 She practised as a solicitor with Mallesons Stephen Jacques for five years until 1996, when she was made a Senior Associate.
 She then spent two years with the Nine Network as one of its Corporate Counsel, and has held senior management positions with the Bell Shakespeare Company and the Sydney Festival.
 Jessica has a degree in Arts/Law from the University of Sydney.
-Director since 10 December 2010.